psevestre/openid-fapi/Financial_API_WD_002.md

 * enable applications to interact with the financial account, and
 * enable users to control the security and privacy settings.

-Both commercial and investment banking accounts as well as insurance, and credit card accounts are to be considered.
+Private, commercial and investment banking accounts are to be considered, as well as insurance and credit card accounts.

 ### Notational Conventions